×

 629 - 659 low risk

-What’s a good credit score to buy a house?
+What is a good credit score in South Africa to buy a car?

-If you have no debt or no credit history, your credit score will be 0 and banks will see you as a high risk when applying for a home.
+If you have no debt or no credit history, your credit score will be 0 and banks will see you as a high risk when applying for a car.

 If this is you, you should work on opening one or two store or retail accounts to help boost your credit score.
 This will show lenders that you can pay your debts on time and consistently.

-What credit score is needed for a loan in South Africa?
+What credit score is the minimum credit score needed to buy a house in South Africa.

 If you currently have a bad credit score and you’re looking for ways to: